1. How do I apply for financial aid?

 You will not know how much money you are eligible for until after you apply.
 Based on the information you provide on the FAFSA, WSU will create an award package for you that may include federal grants, loans, work study and/or WSU scholarships.
 Be sure to meet WSU’s December 1st priority date to maximize your federal financial aid assistance.

 4. Why was I offered loans but no “financial aid”?

 Federal financial aid is made up of grants, work subsidy programs and student loans.
 Loans offered to students are subsidized in part by the federal government and are not subject to credit, making them more attractive than commercial private loans.
 The ability of students to defer repayment until after they leave school is also a feature not found in commercial loans.
 Therefore, student loans are considered aid.
-Federal grant monies are typically reserved for the most needy students and families.
-Middle-to high-income families therefore might see little or no federal grant money in their financial aid packages.
+Federal grant offers are typically reserved for the most needy students and families.
+Middle-to high-income families therefore might see little or no federal grant money in their financial aid offers.

 1. Where do I get a FAFSA?

 The quickest way to apply is online using FAFSA on the web at www.fafsa.gov.
 You may also go to www.fafsa.gov to download a PDF version of the FAFSA or call 1-800-4-FED-AID to request a paper application.